Life Follows Your Attention

 So after a half dozen minimum-wage, ass-breaking jobs, I began to dabble in the biz.
 At first, I grew marijuana.
 That led to dealing a few pounds here and there, which led to trunk loads.
 Then, I graduated to kilos of cocaine.
 Five years of that…and then federal prison.
 Yep, I landed a stint in Club Fed!

 Bottom line is our lives are the way they are because we are the way we are.
 We end up the way we are because we place and hold our attention on the things that make us that way.
-Just as I put my attention on people who were living a lifestyle I wanted to live, or at least thought so at the time, so my life followed.
+Just as I put my attention on people who were living a lifestyle I wanted to live at that time, so my life followed.
 The direction of my attention led to my success…in the wrong business.

 Simple yet profound